kokkos/kokkos-fft/docs/developer/contributing.rst

          git rebase upstream/main

 #. **Make Your Changes:**
    Implement your feature or bug fix.
-Ensure you adhere to the project's coding standards and guidelines (see :doc:`details of CI<developer/CI>`).
+Ensure you adhere to the project's coding standards and guidelines (see :doc:`details of CI<CI>`).

 #. **Commit Your Changes:**
    Stage your changes and commit them with a clear, concise commit message: